-Study of Contradictions and Misconceptions Research Lab
+Study of Cognition, Contradictions, and Misconceptions

-The Study of Contradictions and Misconceptions (SCAM) Lab is a (cognitively focused) psychology lab affiliated with the Department of Psychological Science at the University of Indianapolis.
+The Study of Cognition, Contradictions, and Misconceptions (SCCAM) Lab is a (cognitively focused) psychology lab affiliated with the Department of Psychological Science at the University of Indianapolis.
 The faculty advisor is Dr. Candice Burkett, an assistant professor in the department.
 Broadly speaking, we are interested in higher order cognitive processes that occur while engaging with textual and multi-media materials.
 Most of our projects involve the study of contradictory material and misconceptions in different topic areas.
 Specifically, we study under what conditions people attend to contradictory material between multiple sources and what cognitive processes are involved in both detecting and “resolving” contradictory material.
 In addition, we study the presence of, and processes involved in overcoming misconceptions about psychological phenomena.